OpenMS/pyopenms-docs/docs/source/background.rst

 * **A pump** which transports the liquid solution.
 * **A stationary phase** which is a solid, homogeneous substance.
 * **A column** that contains the stationary phase.
-* **A detector** that plots the time it takes for the analyte to escape the column (:term:`retention time`) against the analyte's concentration.
+* **A detector** that plots the time it takes for the analyte to escape the column (retention time) against the analyte's concentration.
 This plot is called a  :term:`chromatogram`.

 Refer to the image below for a diagrammatic representation of a :term:`LC` setup.